jpuopolo67/linuxdoc/README.md

 * Hard links point directly to inodes
 * Symbolic links point to hard links, not directly to inodes
 * To prevent the shell from interpreting wildcards before a command can interpret them, use '*'
+* User ownership > group ownership.
+Owner of directory can delete files even if they don't own them.